 A Tale of Two Firsts

-Hooroo Jackson Explores the Two Earliest AI Feature Films in History: Window Seat and THTHNG: Desolation Unknown, and Determines the True First (are the friends we made along the way)
+Hooroo Jackson Explores the Two Earliest AI Feature Films in History: Window Seat and THTHNG: Desolation Unknown, and the Battle for the True First

 Recent misattributions regarding AI cinema history however have shown that markers in the space are both coveted and contested, as opposed to a natural part of the historic record.